php-dev-br/laravel-doc-pt-br/queues.md

     php artisan queue:failed

-The `queue:failed` command will list the job ID, connection, queue, failure time, and other information about the job.
+The `queue:failed` command will list the job ID, connection, queue, and failure time.
 The job ID may be used to retry the failed job.
 For instance, to retry a failed job that has an ID of `5`, issue the following command:

     php artisan queue:retry 5

-If necessary, you may pass multiple IDs or an ID range (when using numeric IDs) to the command:

-    php artisan queue:retry 5 6 7 8 9 10

-    php artisan queue:retry --range=5-10

 To retry all of your failed jobs, execute the `queue:retry` command and pass `all` as the ID: